 Free parking is available on both sides of the falls, at the Great Falls Overlook parking area on the south side of the falls and at Mary Ellen Kramer Park on the north.
 The pedestrian footbridge, which should not be missed, is directly accessible from just outside the Overlook parking area on Wayne Avenue, as well as from the north side.

-The National Park Service does not currently offer guided tours of the falls or the historic mill area, but it is easy to see the falls from numerous vantage points and to walk around the historic district.
+The National Park Service offers introductory guided tours.
+It is also easy to see the falls on your own from numerous vantage points and to walk around the historic district.
 I recommend the Mill Mile self-guided walking tour produced by the Hamilton Partnership for Paterson in collaboration with the National Park Service.
-Mill Mill also offers a free audio tour app for both iOS and Android devices.
+Mill Mile also offers a free audio tour app for both iOS and Android devices.

 The Paterson Museum, a partner site of the National Park Service, has exhibits on Paterson’s industrial history, including steam locomotives, Colt revolvers, textile machinery, and more.
 The museum is located near the falls at the corner of Spruce and Market streets, one block from the Overlook parking area.